The squadron is open to new recruits throughout the year, but we organise recruiting drives every March and September.

 The ATC promotes equal opportunities and cadet membership is open to all young people regardless of gender, nationality, ethnic origin or religion.

-In Scotland, you will become eligible to join us as a cadet from the first of March if you are in S1; if you are aged 13 to 17 you may join us irrespective of school year.
+In Scotland, you will become eligible to join us as a cadet from the first of March if you are in S1; if you are aged 13 you may join us irrespective of school year up until your 17th birthday

 Membership can continue up to the age of 18, but may be extended to 20 under specific circumstances.